BA (Hons) Accounting and Finance (Top-Up)

 The course includes specialist modules that cover financial reporting analysis, strategic management accounting, and international financial management.
 The course provides an excellent foundation for jobs in finance, banking, government, and general business leadership.

 The BA (Hons) Accounting and Finance degree, through a year of study in both core and specialist topics, builds to give you the Northumbria Graduate attributes.
-Throughout the year, you will become knowledge about the theory and practice of responsible business and management in an international context.
-This knowledge will be fostered through identification of contemporary professional accounting and finance practice in discipline specific modules, and cultivate an awareness of the cultural and ethical contexts within which international accounting and finance operates through problem based learning approaches.
+Throughout the year, you will become knowledgeable about the theory and practice of responsible business and management in an international context.
+This knowledge will be fostered through the identification of contemporary professional accounting and finance practice in discipline-specific modules, and cultivate an awareness of the cultural and ethical contexts within which international accounting and finance operate through problem-based learning approaches.

 At the end of this course, you could follow previous graduates into accounting and finance roles, including training contracts with leading accounting practices.
 Equally, you could move into a range of careers in business and management, both in the UK and around the world.

 Completion of the core module, Academic and Career Development, will result in an independently prepared career plan for all students, including preparation of key employment documents such as application forms, cover letters and CVs.

 Whatever you decide to do, you will have strong employability as a result of having acquired the characteristics of a Northumbria graduate.
 These include critical reflection and self-learning, collaboration and curiosity, and the ability to apply your knowledge to solve problems in ways that are sustainable and ethical.

 Students seeking to join the course as either direct or alternative applicants should seek approval of their HND or Foundation Degree prior to applying on UCAS.
 A list of modules is required as part of this approval process.

 If you have IELTS 5.5 – 6.0, you may be eligible to join our Pre-Sessional English before starting this programme.